 Solution: You can make safe cleaning products yourself.
-There’s nothing better than plain old soap and water or the stuff our grandparents used — baking soda; borax; essential oils, such as lavender; lemon and other citrus extracts; distilled white vinegar; vegetable soaps or dyes; and linseed oil (see recipes below).
+There’s nothing better than plain old soap and water or the stuff our grandparents used — baking soda; borax; essential oils, such as lavender; lemon and other citrus extracts; distilled white vinegar; vegetable soaps or dyes; and linseed oil.
+Try these cleaner recipes.

 You will need some refillable spray bottles and a bucket or container for mixing, but you’ll have the peace of mind that comes with not worrying about your home’s chemical contamination.

 Problem: With years of exposure to literally thousands of different chemicals, our bodies have to work overtime to remove these substances.
 And those that aren’t eliminated tend to be stored in body fat, where they may contribute to a long list of health conditions, including obesity, various cancers, breathing disorders, and more.

 Solution: Because of that, I urge you to review my earlier newsletter on detoxification for ideas on how to help your body get rid of chemical contamination that has accumulated over the years.